 The PL/Container language extension is available as an open source module.
 For information about the module, see the README file in the GitHub repository at https://github.com/greenplum-db/plcontainer.

-The Greenplum Database PL/Container language extension allows users to create and run PL/Python or PL/R user-defined functions (UDFs) securely, inside a Docker container.
+The Greenplum Database PL/Container language extension allows you to create and run PL/Python or PL/R user-defined functions (UDFs) securely, inside a Docker container.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 For information about Docker, see the Docker web site.

 Running UDFs inside the Docker container ensures that: